Supersymmetry, Part I (Theory)

-\centerline{\bf Abstract} This is a review of the theoretical aspects of the supersymmetric extension of the Standard Model of particle physics, extracted from Chapter 87 of the 2025 update of the \textit{Review of Particle Physics}, which appears in S. Navas et al.~(Particle Data Group), Phys.~Rev.~D {\bf 110}, 030001 (2024) and 2025 update.
-The companion review, co-authored by M. D’Onofrio and F. Moortgat, ``Supersymmetry, Part II (Experiment),'' can be found in Chapter 88 of the \textit{Review of Particle Physics} (2025 update, \textit{op.\!~cit.}).
+\centerline{\bf Abstract} This is a review of the theoretical aspects of the supersymmetric extension of the Standard Model of particle physics, extracted from Chapter 87 of the \textit{2026 Review of Particle Physics}, F.~Takahashi et al. (Particle Data Group), Int.
+J. Mod.
+Phys. {\bf A41}, 2630011 (2026).
+The companion review, co-authored by M. D’Onofrio and F. Moortgat, ``Supersymmetry, Part II (Experiment),'' can be found in Chapter 88 of the \textit{2026 Review of Particle Physics} (\textit{op.\!~cit.}).

 \centerline{\bf Table of Contents}